Install immuneML with a package manager

 source ./immuneml_venv/bin/activate

 Note: when creating a python virtual environment, it will automatically use the same Python version as the environment it was created in.
-To ensure that the preferred Python version (3.8) is used, it is possible to instead make a conda environment (see Install immuneML with conda steps 0-3) and proceed to install immuneML with pip inside the conda environment.
+To ensure that the preferred Python version (3.9 or later) is used, it is possible to instead make a conda environment (see Install immuneML with conda steps 0-3) and proceed to install immuneML with pip inside the conda environment.

 1. If not already up-to-date, update pip: